apache/bval-site/content/downloads.md

 Title: Downloads

 Apache BVal provides an implementation of the
-[Java Bean Validation][bv-spec] (JSR380) Specification
-which is TCK compliant and works on Java SE 8 or later.
+[Jakarta Bean Validation][bv-spec] Specification which is TCK compliant and works on Java SE 11 or later.

 Apache BVal artifacts are distributed in source and binary form under the terms of the [Apache License, Version 2.0][ALv2].